 We have 4 main groups of financial indicators:

 - Profitability ratios.
-These indicators tell you how big the relative profit (on a different level) in relation to something else.
+These indicators tell you how big the relative profit (on a different level) is in relation to something else.
 Usually, we would look at the relation of profits and sales or type of assets.
 As we said we also look at different types of profits (Gross Margin, EBITDA, EBIT, Net Profit).
 We will use them to see how profitable the firm is in comparison with the competitors and to check how the profitability has been changing over time.
-Below a short movie showing the most often used profitability ratios
+Below is a short movie showing the most often used profitability ratios

 - Liquidity ratios.
 These indicators will tell you what the liquidity situation of the firm is.
 In other words, we check whether we can easily pay our immediate, short-term liabilities using a class of current assets.
 This used to be important as it would give you a good idea of whether the firm can go bankrupt due to liquidity problems.
 In a world where the interest rates are close to zero, the importance of those indicators is much smaller.